What do you really know about Depression and Anxiety?

 1. Curb the ‘What If?’ thoughts by helping them to focus on the present

 The feeling of fear is disproportionate to the actual situation.
-You can help bring the the person going through the attack back into the present by encouraging them to focus on manageable tasks,
+You can help bring the person going through the attack back into the present by encouraging them to focus on manageable tasks, for

-for example, naming the objects or colours around them, or counting backwards from 100 in threes.
+example, naming the objects or colors around them, or counting backward from 100 in threes.

 fear or anxiety from zero to 10.
 Then encourage them to keep track of how it fluctuates and notice that it will not stay at the highest level for too long.
 Remind your friend that they will be okay –